 |100% Max $300||Visit Site|

-The odds on Donald Trump being removed from office are very slim, but they were recently available at many of the top election betting sites, like BetOnline and SportsBetting.
+The odds on Joe Biden being removed from office are very slim, but they are nevertheless currently available at many of the top election betting sites, like BetOnline.

-Trump is uniquely polarizing, and as a result, the political odds available have skyrocketed over the last couple of years.
-In past Presidencies, it was pretty much impossible to find odds on presidential removal, but the age of Trump means that such odds are popping up at sportsbooks all over the Internet.
+The political odds available online have skyrocketed over the last couple of years.
+In past Presidencies, it was pretty much impossible to find odds on presidential removal, but the age of Trump ushered in commonplace POTUS removal odds almost year-round.

 Going forward, it’s a good bet that politics itself will remain contentious and intriguing enough that bookies will continue offering impeachment odds, resignation odds, and removal odds on whoever occupies the White House.

 Removal of the President from office requires the government to follow a specific and strict methodology.
 Technically speaking, the US Constitution only allows for one way to remove a sitting President: impeachment by the US House of Representatives followed by a conviction in the US Senate.

-When it comes to how to remove Trump, there really isn’t any other way that the government can go about it.
-This, in effect, means that when you bet on the removal of President Trump, you are betting on his being impeached by the House and convicted by the Senate.
-No other contingency that results in Trump removal is likely to be considered a “win” at sportsbooks for this type of wager.
+When it comes to how to remove Biden, there really isn’t any other way that the government can go about it.
+This, in effect, means that when you bet on the removal of President Biden, you are betting on his being impeached by the House and convicted by the Senate.
+No other contingency that results in a Biden removal is likely to be considered a “win” at sportsbooks for this type of wager.

 No!
 Presidential impeachment is the simple act of the House of Representatives charging the POTUS with a crime or other official malfeasance while in office.
 If the President is impeached, a hearing is held in the House, and a vote is taken.
 If the House votes to proceed, the articles of impeachment are sent to the US Senate, where the President will be tried for the charges in question.